amcgladd/angular-food-truck/README.md

 As an admin, I want the option to edit an event's properties after entering them just in case I make a mistake.

+As an admin, I want the option to delete an entire event.

 As a patron and/or admin, I want past events to automatically hide from the list.

 As a patron and/or admin, I want any event listed for the current date to have a blue left margin.

 As a patron, I want to be able to sort events by proximity to a specified location.

-As a patron, I want to be able to report a schedule error by clicking a button that will email the site admin.
+As a patron, I want to be able to report a event error by clicking a button that will email the site admin.

 As a patron, I want to be able to book a catering event by specifying: event type, event details, food preferences, contact information.

 As an admin, I want to see a list of catering event requests.

+As a unknown user, I want to be able to specify my role either patron or admin.

 ## Setup